yongchunli-13/Sparse-PCA/README.md

 This project contains the implementations of exact algorithms, approximation algorithms, and continuous relaxations for SPCA in our paper "Exact and Approximation Algorithms for Sparse PCA": http://www.optimization-online.org/DB_FILE/2020/05/7802.pdf.

 ## Exact algorithms
-We propose three equivalent mixed-integer convex programs for SPCA, denoted by MISDP (6), MISDP (15), and MILP (22) in our paper.
+We propose three equivalent mixed-integer convex programs to solve SPCA to optimality, denoted by MISDP (6), MISDP (15), and MILP (22) in our paper.
 The implementations of these exact formulations can be found in the "exact algorithms" directory.

 To be specific, we design a branch-and-cut algorithm with the closed-form cuts to solve MISDP (6), and the implementation is available in the "Branchandcut.py" file.\